shish/rpi-router-forumula/README.md

 - how to add a button on a raspberry pi which executes a script and displays the script output on an LCD display
 - how to intercept and modify HTTPS requests
-- how to save and restore ip rules / routes

 It's quite possible that some parts of my setup are sub-optimal or I've missed a tool that does exactly what I want out of the box.
 Issues and pull requests